sampsyo/cs6120/content/blog/2019-10-23-AutoVectoring/index.md

 ### Strip Mining
 Since we are working with vector operations on four consecutive array elements, we "chunk" the sequence of loop iterations in blocks of four, which is known as *strip mining*.

 Trivially, strip mining can be done by finding the statement that increments the induction variable and changing it from incrementing/decrementing 1 to incrementing/decrementing 4.
-All operation on array elements are changed to their vector counterparts, e.g., `add` would become `vadd`.
+All operations on array elements are changed to their vector counterparts, e.g., `add` would become `vadd`.
 This would work as long as the loop only included operations on arrays, but we found that to often not be the case.

 For example, printing the *i* each iteration, where *i* is the induction variable, should still allow the loop to be vectorized as there are no flow-dependencies, but if we change the induction variable by four each iteration, that print statment will behave incorrectly as it would only print one out of four elements.
 To mitigate this, we do partial loop unrolling when strip mining.